ChristianLowe/Grognaks-Mod-Manager/readme.txt

 Troubleshooting

   If you get permission errors...
+    Windows:
-    Windows: Right-click modman.exe -> "Run as Administrator".
+      Right-click modman.exe -> "Run as Administrator".
+      OR
+      Start Menu -> Programs -> Accessories.
+      Right-click "Command Prompt" to run as an admin. cd to the GMM directory.
+      Run "main.py"

-    Mac/Linux: Make sure that your resource.dat and data.dat
-      files are not read-only.
+    Make sure that your resource.dat and data.dat files are not read-only.

   If the game shows exclamation marks for everything...
     Steam users can delete the /resources directory and "verify game cache".